-If you are currently around figuring out what is PCIe or Risers then you might have heard these words.
-Today we are going to sum what are RISERS and why they are used and are important!
+If you are currently around figuring out what PCIe or Risers are, you might have heard these words.
+Today we are going to sum what are RISERS and why they are used and are essential!

 You can easily classify cryptocurrencies into two main categories – mineable and non-mineable.
 Non-mineable cryptocurrencies usually verify transactions by some form of voting.

 So apart from investing and trading, another way to earn some money from cryptocurrencies is mining.
 Mining nodes are equipped with special hardware to mine the said cryptocurrency.
 These miners can be ASICs, GPU rigs, or even CPU rigs.

 Whenever the cryptocurrency network generates a new transaction block, it announces that to the miners.
 Then the real race begins.
 The miners work to find the ideal hash of the transaction block.
 The first one to find the hash gets the block reward from the network.

 We have published a few articles on how to build mining rigs.
 We also have articles on choosing components and parts for your rig.
 But we have not spoken about PCIe risers much.

 So I thought it would be a good idea to make a post about it.
 So in this post, we are going to talk about PCIe risers.
 And I am also going to suggest some for your next rig.

 - 1 Why Do We Need PCIe Risers For Mining?